limitcool/starter/README_EN.md

 ## Database Operations

-The Lite version adopts a simplified database operation approach, providing database operation methods directly in the Model layer:
+The framework adopts a simplified database operation approach, providing database operation methods directly in the Model layer:

 ### Model Layer Design

-In the Lite version, the Model layer directly provides database operation methods, simplifying the code structure:
+In the framework, the Model layer directly provides database operation methods, simplifying the code structure:

 ```go
 // User model